Can My Employer Give Out My Personal Information Without My Consent?

 The figures above refer only to what you could potentially receive in non-material damage.
 To learn more about what your claim could be worth, contact our team today.

-When making a claim for data breach compensation, you may like the support of a lawyer.
-One of the specialist data breach lawyers from our panel could support your claim.
-Additionally, they may offer to work with you under the terms of a Conditional Fee Agreement (CFA).
-This is a type of No Win No Fee arrangement.
+When making a data breach claim, you could seek the support of a lawyer.
+One of the data breach lawyers on our panel could support your case if it’s deemed to be a strong one.
+They can support claims under a Conditional Fee Agreement (CFA), which is a type of No Win No Fee arrangement.

 To speak to an advisor: